wp-plugins/nextgen-facebook/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= Version 3.0 =
+Major code changes and several new features: List several images/videos, and add Page ancestor tags, in the OG meta tags.
+Head Link options for Google.
+"Performance Tuning" section in Other Notes.

 = Version 2.4 =
 Added the "Author URL", "Default Author", and "Ignore Small Images in Content" options.
 Continued code optimization / overhaul.
 Please report any issues to the <a href="http://wordpress.org/support/plugin/nextgen-facebook" target="_blank">NGFB support page</a>.